hajiboy95/OCR_Calendar_Sync/README.md

-# 🧠 LLM_Calendar_Sync
+# 🧠 OCR_Calendar_Sync

-**LLM_Calendar_Sync** is an intelligent tool that extracts calendar events from PDFs or images using OCR-powered Large Language Models (LLMs), and syncs them directly to your Google Calendar.
+**OCR_Calendar_Sync** is an intelligent tool that extracts calendar events from PDFs or images using OCR-powered Large Language Models (LLMs), and syncs them directly to your Google Calendar.

 ## 📦 Project Structure